sourmash-bio/sourmash/doc/sourmash-internals.md

 common `num` value.
 This may need to be done manually using `sourmash sig downsample`, however.

+### Conversion between Scaled (FracMinHash) and Num (MinHash) signatures with `downsample`

+As discussed in the previous sections, it is possible to adjust the `scaled` and `num` values to compare two FracMinHash signatures or two Num MinHash signatures.
+However, it is also possible to covert between the `scaled` and `num` signatures with the `sourmash sig downsample` command.
+For more details, review [command line](https://sourmash.readthedocs.io/en/latest/command-line.html#sourmash-signature-downsample-decrease-the-size-of-a-signature) document.

 ## K-mer sizes

 There is no explicit restriction on k-mer sizes built into sourmash.